Dr Joanne Morra

 Central Saint Martins

-Dr Joanne Morra is a Reader in Art History and Theory.
-Joanne is a Founder of The Doctoral Platform at CSM, she supervises PhD students and teaches on the Art Programme at Central Saint Martins.
+Dr Joanne Morra is Reader in Art History and Theory and convenor of The Doctoral Platform at Central Saint Martins, where she supervises PhD students and teaches on the Art Programme.
+Committed to education in the art school, Joanne’s research is dedicated to artistic practice and the politics and poetics of making, viewing and writing about art.

-Joanne hold a PhD in Art History and Theory (Leeds University, 1994-8), an MA in Feminism and the Visual Arts (Leeds University, 1992-3), an MA in History of Art (University of Toronto, 1990-2), and a BA Hons in History of Art and English (University of Toronto, 1985-90)
+Joanne holds a PhD in Art History and Theory, an MA in Feminism and the Visual Arts, an MA in History of Art, and a BA Hons in History of Art and English.

-Modern and contemporary art, critical theory, psychoanalysis as a theory and practice, spaces of practice (writer's study, artist's studio, gallery, and psychoanalytic consulting room); autographic narratives and subjectivity, translation and transcultural aesthetics, the question of materiality as it pertains to art-making.
+Modern and contemporary art; psychoanalysis as a theory and practice; critical theory; spaces of practice (writer's study, artist's studio, classroom, gallery/museum, and psychoanalytic consulting room); autographic narratives and subjectivity; translation and transcultural aesthetics; the question of materiality as it pertains to art-making.

 Slawa Danuta Harasymowicz-Powell, Double Exposure: Memory, Post Memory and Autobiography as Practice.